-Our KK trip was very much filled with fun and thrilling water activities with our white water rafting and island hopping tour.
-We were also very much delighted to get around the city.
+Our Kota Kinabalu trip was filled with thrilling water activities like white water rafting and island hopping.
+We were also delighted to get around the city.
 And yes, there’s more!
 We had another unique experience when we visited Mari Mari Cultural Village.

 Mari Mari Cultural Village is located at Inanam, Sabah, around 30 minutes away from Kota Kinabalu city.
-The village is a one-of-a-kind museumon its own preserving Borneo’s ethnic culture.
-You don’t get to only visit traditional houses and see indigenousmaterials, you will also be able to interact with the ethnic groups.
+The village is a one-of-a-kind museum on its own preserving Borneo’s ethnic culture.
+You don’t get to only visit old houses and see indigenous materials, you will also be able to interact with the ethnic groups.

-Five ethnic tribes can be found in the village namely Bajau, Lundayeh, Murut, Rungus and Dusun.
-A visit to the traditional homes of each group will basically comprise the three-hour journey at the village with a tour guide.
+Five ethnic tribes can be found in Mari Mari Cultural village namely Bajau, Lundayeh, Murut, Rungus, and Dusun.
+A visit to the traditional homes of each group will basically comprise the three-hour journey at the place with a tour guide.

 It is very good to know that our ancestors’ way of life is kept alive in a dynamic setting like what Mari Mari Cultural Village has.
 I highly encourage travelers (yes, you!) to visit attractions like this to support the preservation of ancient culture and traditions.

-We availed of our Mari Mari Cultural Village tourwith a combination of Kiulu Rafting at Riverbug for MYR 280 (Children – MYR 235).
-For Mari Mari Cultural Village tour alone, fee is MYR 160 (Children – MYR 140).
+We availed of our Mari Mari Cultural Village tour with a combination of Kiulu Rafting at Riverbug.
+You can also book For Mari Mari Cultural Village tour alone.
+Visit Riverbug’s website for updated rates.

 Contact Nos.: +6 088 260 501 / +6 088 260 502